NTIA/scos-actions/README.md

 ## Overview of Repo Structure

-- scos_actions/actions: This includes the base Action class, signals, and the following common action classes:
+- `scos_actions/actions`: This includes the base Action class, signals, and the following common action classes:
-  - acquire_single_freq_fft: performs FFTs and calculates mean, median, min, max, and sample statistics at a single center frequency.
+  - `acquire_single_freq_fft`: performs FFTs and calculates mean, median, min, max, and sample statistics at a single center frequency.
-  - acquire_single_freq_tdomain_iq: acquires IQ data at a single center frequency.
+  - `acquire_single_freq_tdomain_iq`: acquires IQ data at a single center frequency.
-  - acquire_stepped_freq_tdomain_iq: acquires IQ data at multiple center frequencies.
+  - `acquire_stepped_freq_tdomain_iq`: acquires IQ data at multiple center frequencies.
+  - `calibrate_y_facvtor`: performs calibration using the Y-Factor method.
-  - sync_gps: gets GPS location and syncs the host to GPS time
+  - `sync_gps`: gets GPS location and syncs the host to GPS time
-  - monitor_sigan: ensures a signal analyzer is available and is able to maintain a connection to the computer.
+  - `monitor_sigan`: ensures a signal analyzer is available and is able to maintain a connection to the computer.
-- scos_actions/configs/actions: This folder contains the yaml files with the parameters used to initialize the actions described above.
+- `scos_actions/configs/actions`: This folder contains the YAML files with the parameters used to initialize the actions described above.
-- scos_actions/discover: This includes the code to read yaml files and make actions available to scos-sensor.
+- `scos_actions/discover`: This includes the code to read YAML files and make actions available to scos-sensor.
-- scos_actions/hardware: This includes the signal analyzer interface and GPS interface used by the actions and the mock signal analyzer.
+- `scos_actions/hardware`: This includes the signal analyzer interface and GPS interface used by the actions and the mock signal analyzer.
 The signal analyzer interface is intended to represent universal functionality that is common across all signal analyzers.
 The specific implementations of the signal analyzer interface for particular signal analyzers are provided in separate repositories like [scos-usrp](https://github.com/NTIA/scos-usrp).
+- `scos_actions/signal_processing`: This contains various common signal processing routines which are used in actions.

 ## Running in scos-sensor

-Requires pip>=18.1 (upgrade using `python3 -m pip install --upgrade pip`) and python>=3.7.
+Requires `pip>=18.1` (upgrade using `python3 -m pip install --upgrade pip`) and `python>=3.7`.

 1. Clone scos-sensor: git clone <https://github.com/NTIA/scos-sensor.git>
 1. Navigate to scos-sensor: `cd scos-sensor`